BAA-Studios/SunnyFORM/README.md

       - If you don't check that last option, you'll end up with a folder structure like so: `.../solution/project/`, which may be suitable for large projects but unlikely to be necessary for our intents and purposes
     - After this you can hit `Create`
+2. In the top toolbar go to `Project > Properties > Build`, and under `Preprocessor variables` set any user-defined variables you'd like to use
+    - Refer to our `Installer.wixproj` file for an example
+    - We use it to house the absolute paths for Fluttter build output and Visual C++ Redistributable libraries directories
-2. `Package.wxs` should already be open for you.
+3. `Package.wxs` should already be open for you.
 Modify the `Package` tag with the attributes you'd like to see in the installed app
     - E.g. `Name` is how it should be displayed in the Start Menu after installation
     - Version should be in the format `major.minor.build`, with the first 2 numbers being 0-255, and the build number being 0-65535
     - Upgrade code is a GUID that lets Windows Installer identify different version of the same software
-3. Nest the following line within the `Package` tags (see ours for reference): `<MediaTemplate EmbedCab="yes"/>`
+4. Nest the following line within the `Package` tags (see ours for reference): `<MediaTemplate EmbedCab="yes"/>`
     - This tells WiX to bundle the cabinet files inside of the `.msi` so that you only distribute one file as the installer
-4. Create a new `Feature` tag to enclose the existing template feature; create another one in the same level as the along side `Main`.
+5. Create a new `Feature` tag to enclose the existing template feature; create another one in the same level as the along side `Main`.
 Feel free to name the IDs as you see fit (see ours for reference).
     - The feature tag should now be a tree with one parent and two children
     - We are repurposing the feature tag provided for the main application, and creating one in the same level for Visual C++ redistributables
-5. Rename all instances of `ExampleComponents` to `AppComponents` in the project
+6. Duplicate `ComponentGroupRef` tag for the other feature with a suitable ID for Visual C++ Redustributable libraries; similarly duplicate `ExampleComponents.wxs` and rename IDs to waht you used in the corresponding `ComponentGroupRef` ID
+    - See `Package.wxs` and `VRredist.wxs` in ours for reference
+7. Use the `ComponentGroupRef` tag to create one component group reference for each folder you'd like to write files to (non-recursive)
     - See `Package.wxs` and `AppComponents.wxs` in ours for reference
-6. Duplicate `ComponentGroupRef` tag for the other feature with a suitable ID for Visual C++ Redustributable libraries; similarly duplicate `AppComponents.wxs` and rename IDs to waht you used in the corresponding `ComponentGroupRef` ID
-    - See `Package.wxs` and `VRredist.wxs` in ours for reference
-7. Modify `INSTALLFOLDER` in `Folders.wxs` to suit your preferred install location
+8. Modify `INSTALLFOLDER` in `Folders.wxs` to suit your preferred install location
     - Supplying `ProgramFiles6432Folder` for `StandardDirectory` simply means to use either `C:\Program Files (x86)` or `C:\Program Files` as appropriate depending on build target
     - The template created by HeatWave concatenates company name and product name to make one folder; we split this up into a nested folder structure for our use case
-8. Specify additional folders nested under `INSTALLFOLDER` according to your Flutter build
+9. Specify additional folders nested under `INSTALLFOLDER` according to your Flutter build
     - Refer to `build/windows/runner/Release` after running `flutter build windows` in your Flutter project
+10. Flesh out application component groups - see our `AppComponents.wxs` for reference
+    - To use preprocessor variables, see step 2
+11. Repeat for Visual C++ Redustributable libraries
+    - See our `VRredist.wxs` for reference

 ## Disclaimer